• Skip to primary navigation

 You would not be required to claim an exclusion for combat pay on your return.
 The excludable amount shouldn’t be in your W-2, Box 1 wages.

-If an excludable amount is in your Box 1 wages, you should get a corrected W-2.
+If an excludable amount is in your Box 1 wages, get a corrected W-2.
 Nontaxable combat pay will usually be shown on your W-2, Box 12 with code Q.

 If you served in a combat zone for one or more days in a particular month, you are allowed the above exclusions for that entire month.
 Combat zone service includes periods when you are-

-• Absent from duty due to illness, wounds, or leave
+• Absent from duty because of illness, wounds, or leave

 • A prisoner of war or missing in action, if that status is kept for military-pay purposes

-• In some cases, you can also exclude military pay earned while hospitalized after leaving a combat zone.
-Your hospitalization must be due to a wound, disease, or injury incurred while you were serving in a combat zone.
+• Sometimes, you can also exclude military pay earned while hospitalized after leaving a combat zone.
+Your hospitalization must be because of a wound, disease, or injury incurred while you were serving in a combat zone.

 Also, check this: 15 Jobs You Can Do With An Environmental Science Degree